SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-player-setup.md

 - Click Move Mask: Which layers the player can click on when trying to move the party or a character.
 - Click Ray Length: How far the ray should be cast when checking what the player clicked on.
 Increase this if your camera can zoom out further.
+- Hold Move Min: How close to the character can the hold-move input (hold mouse button down) occur to be valid.
+Set this to 0 to disable hold-moving.
+- Hold Move Interval: (seconds) Checking for hold-move is not done every frame.
+This interval will determine how often the check is done and character destination adjusted as if a click event occured.
-- Party Position Check: Interval at which party members check their positions relative to the leader (seconds).
+- Party Position Check: (seconds) Interval at which party members check their positions relative to the leader.
-- Sneak Speed: Movement Speed to use when character is sneaking.
-- Walk Speed: Movement Speed to use when character is walking.
-- Run Speed: Movement Speed to use when character is running.
-- Run When Distance: The character will choose the Run Speed when this far from destination.
-Except when sneaking.
-Set to 0 to disabled this option.

 Detection